ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## Domain model
 <img src="images/ClassDiagram.png" alt="Illustration of the _Chirp!_ data model as UML class diagram." style="width:450px;height:auto;display:block;margin-left:auto;margin-right: auto;">

-Above is a UML class diagram of the domain model for our _Chirp!_ application.
-Here you can see the fields the objects contain and how they associate with each other.
+Above is an UML class diagram of the domain model for our _Chirp!_ application.
+Here, you can see the fields the objects contain and how they associate with each other.

 ## Architecture — In the small

 <img src="images/OnionArchitecture.png" alt="Illustration of the _Chirp!_ architecture in the small." style="width:450px;height:auto;display:block;margin-left:auto;margin-right: auto;"></br>

 Above is an illustration of the organization of our _Chirp!_ application.
 We use the architectural pattern called Onion Architecture to structure our code base.
-For each layer represented by a different nuance of gray, we illustrate the classes, interfaces, and packages that are part of the layer.
+For each layer represented by a different nuance of grey, we illustrate the classes, interfaces, and packages that are part of the layer.
 The arrows illustrate the dependencies between the layers.
 For simplicity's sake, we have not illustrated the dependencies between the classes and interfaces within each layer.
 The illustration shows how dependencies flow inward and never outward, meaning that the inner layers have no knowledge of the outer layers.
 Our architecture consists of three layers, each represented by a different project in our code base.

 ## Architecture of deployed application